Cooking and Reuse

 Tins are your friend on a day like today.
 Have a root through the back of the cupboard and you’ll find plenty of food to make an emergency meal!
 Kidney beans and tinned tomatoes could make the base for a great veggie chilli.
 Tins of tuna and sweetcorn could do for lunch.

 Although tinned food should be safe to eat no matter how long you’ve had them, it’s best to stay away from acidic foods like tinned tomatoes if they’re more than 18 months old.
 If a tin is bulging, leaking or badly rusted, it’s best not to chance it!

 Many homes across the country are without electricity.
 If you can still cook, now is the time to thaw out some UFOs (unidentified frozen objects) and save them from the bin!
-If you’re cooker is down too, it’s best to keep the freezer closed to help everything stay frozen.
+If your cooker is down too, it’s best to keep the freezer closed to help everything stay frozen.
 Be careful though, if the power is out for more than a couple of hours, you shouldn’t refreeze anything that has thawed.